gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - [ ] Replace `{__value__}` and `{__label__}` by `{value}` and `{label}`.
 - [ ] Include all suggesters from module [Value Suggest].
-- [ ] Limit autocompletion to selected resource.
+- [ ] Limit autocompletion to selected resources.
 - [ ] Fill autocompletion with resource, not value.
 - [x] Use twig for more complex format.
 - [x] Create a generic mapper.